André Pauletto

-André Eugène Pauletto (20 April 1936 – 13 November 2016) was a French serial killer, multi-recidivist killer and paedophile, convicted of three murders of his close relatives: his mistress in 1960, his wife in 1967 and his 10-year-old daughter in 1977.
+André Eugène Pauletto (20 April 1936 – 13 November 2016) was a French serial killer, multi-recidivist killer and pedophile, convicted of three murders of his close relatives: his mistress in 1960, his wife in 1967 and his 10-year-old daughter in 1977.

 At his trial in May 1981, Pauletto was at the centre of political debate because of his heinous crime against his own daughter, and was sentenced to death.
 Following an appeal to the Court of Cassation, Pauletto's conviction was overturned on a technicality, creating the Pauletto ruling.
 Retried in November 1982, he was sentenced to life imprisonment, the death penalty having been abolished in the meantime.

 When he died in November 2016, he was known as one of the longest-serving prisoners in France, having served 49 years.

 Biography

 Youth

 André Eugène Pauletto was born on 20 April 1936 in Marseille.
 His older brother, Jean Pauletto, was born on 19 October 1929 in the same city.
 The Pauletto family were immigrants of Italian origin who arrived in Marseille in the 1920s.
 During the Second World War, Pauletto was sent to the bishop's palace, where he was severely medicated and lynched.

 From the 1950s onwards, Pauletto began frequenting various places where he worked as a prostitute.
 He also frequented many prostitutes, with whom he had romantic relationships.
 In 1960, aged 24, he had a relationship with Anna Valentin, a prostitute nicknamed ‘Violette’.